chipsalliance/yosys-f4pga-plugins/arith-stats-plugin/README.md

 * If you run after `maccmap`, you will see `$fa` and `$alu` counts.

-* WARNING: the bitwidth for $macc cells is not currently correct since it doesn't parse the config of multiple inputs.
+* WARNING: the bitwidth for $macc cells is not currently correct since this pass doesn't parse how `$macc`'s inputs are actually concatenations of multiple inputs.

-This plugin uses C++17.
+* This plugin uses C++17.

 Sample script:
 ```